evanx/redishub/README.md

 User stories:
 - Use a free hosted Redis "keyspace" for low-volume ephemeral purposes
-- Deploy your own private "redishub" instance using the `rquery` opensource implementation, as used by RedisHub
+- Deploy your own private "redishub" instance using the `rquery` opensource implementation, as used by WebServa

 Potential uses of keyspaces:
 - serverless backend database